Martinez station: History

 Amtrak took over most intercity passenger operations in the United States on May 1, 1971.
 Amtrak did not continue service to the San Joaquin Valley, but Martinez was served by the Seattle–San Diego Coast Daylight/Starlight (later the Coast Starlight) and the Oakland–Chicago City of San Francisco (later the San Francisco Zephyr and California Zephyr).
 The Oakland–Bakersfield San Joaquin began service on March 5, 1974, with a stop at Martinez.
 The station was renovated in 1983.

 The San Jose–Sacramento Capitols (later Capitol Corridor) began on December 12, 1991.
 As service increased on the new route, the old Martinez station was inadequate for the increased ridership.
 In 1994, the city acquired a former rail yard site west of Ferry Street.
 The first phase of the station project – construction of the parking lot, replacement of the Alhambra Creek railroad bridge, and addition of two tracks through the station – was completed in 1997.
 The new $31 million station opened on September 22, 2001.
 The city acquired the vacated old station that year; it was used as a temporary library building, and may be converted into a museum.

 In 2008, the city acquired an industrial parcel north of the tracks to serve as an additional parking lot.
 The city originally planned to construct a bridge over the tracks to the new lot and the shoreline park areas, as Ferry Street is frequently blocked by trains, but it proved too costly to construct.
 The city decided in 2013 to build a less-expensive bridge across Alhambra Creek, linking the lot to Berrellesa Street.
 That bridge opened in 2016.
 In 2018, the city began construction on the final part of the station project: a footbridge connecting the station building to the new lot.
 The 110 foot span was lifted into place in January 2019.

+Modifications to the platforms, restrooms, and ticket counter for accessibility took place in 2021–2023.
+The project cost $8.5 million.

 Bus connections

-Martinez is served by Amtrak Thruway route 7 buses which serve the North Coast region along the Highway 101 corridor.
+Martinez is served by Amtrak Thruway route 7 buses which serve the North Coast region along the Highway 101 corridor, including stops to/from Vallejo, Napa, Petaluma, Santa Rosa, Ukiah, and Eureka, ultimately terminating in Arcata.

 The station is also served by several local bus systems: